gaehlerm/SoftwareEngineering/README.md

 		return "II"
 ```

-Now the code started to become ugly.
+The code from the first test is not sufficient anymore.
+We have to use at least some `if/else` clause.
+You might feel the urge to refactor this code.
 But at least for the time being we leave it as is.
+The need to refactor the code is not yet strong enough.

 ```py
 def test_three():